jcaillon/valet/tests.d/self-config/results.approved.md

 # Defaults to the temporary directory (TMPDIR or /tmp).
 VALET_CONFIG_WORK_FILES_DIRECTORY="${VALET_CONFIG_WORK_FILES_DIRECTORY:-}"

+# The directory in which to write work files (small files to capture output of programs).
+# You can set it to a tmpfs directory (such as /dev/shm) to speed up the execution of valet.
+# Defaults to the temporary directory (TMPDIR or /tmp).
+VALET_CONFIG_LOCALE="${VALET_CONFIG_LOCALE:-}"

 # Number of last choices to remember when selecting an item from a command menu.
 # Set to 0 to disable this feature and always display items in the alphabetical order.
 VALET_CONFIG_REMEMBER_LAST_CHOICES="${VALET_CONFIG_REMEMBER_LAST_CHOICES:-}"